 In this article, you'll learn to identify a 'Catalan masia' through 17 of its most important elements.

-In the late 20th century nearly all of Catalonia’s Masias were abandoned due to rural depopulation and a devastating agricultural pest of phylloxera that ruined harvests across south-western Europe.
+In the late 20th century, nearly all of Catalonia’s masias were abandoned due to migration towards the cities and an agricultural plague that ruined harvests.

-So what is it that makes the Catalan masía special?
+So what is it about the Catalan masia that helped it survive?

-In this post we’ll walk you through 17 of their most important architectural features and characteristics.
+In this post, we’ll explain 17 of the most important architectural features and characteristics.

 1. Detached properties

-Masias are exclusively detached properties and, traditionally, always surrounded by agricultural lands.
+Masias are detached properties and, traditionally, always surrounded by agricultural lands.

 3. Agricultural past

-The landowner or manager – called the ‘masover’ in Catalan – typically lived in the masia with his or her family, while other workers may have lived in other buildings on the estate.
+The landowner or manager – called the "masover" in Catalan – lived in the masia with his or her family.

 4. Two-storey layout